Updated 23rd February 2021

 Most landlords will opt for an interest only mortgage.
 The reason is, you will receive more of the rental income for yourself because the interest only mortgage will be cheaper.

-The danger with any interest only mortgage is that you will still be liable for the full balance plus any fees added to the loan when the mortgage term ends.
+Secondly, the danger with any interest only mortgage is that you will still be liable for the full balance plus any fees added to the loan when the mortgage term ends.

 There is no right or wrong way, whichever way you choose will be down to your own preferences.
 Some landlords will choose interest only mortgages and make over-payments (reducing the mortgage balance) when the property is rented.
 If the property is then not rented out, they are only paying the interest element.
 This is a midway between the two options.

 If a landlord owns multiple buy to let properties, they will have some properties on interest only and some on repayment.
-These are called portfolio landlords and extra care needs to be taken when placing portfolio landlords.
+These are known as portfolio landlords and extra care needs to be taken when placing portfolio landlords.
 Some lenders have a limit on the amount of properties that one landlord can have mortgages on.

 This is a very specialised area of lending.
 Call us on 0300 124 5655 to speak to an expert.